aafifnabil/homelab-infrastructure/README.md

-# Architecting a High-Availability Private Cloud for Campus Ecosystem
+# Architecting a High-Availability Private Cloud for School/Campus Ecosystem

 *Read this in other languages: [English](README.md), [Bahasa Indonesia](README-id.md).*